dchassin/ieee123/README.md

 control files.
 After installation you must start the gridlabd service with the command

-  > host% sudo service gridlabd start
+  > host% sudo gridlabd-ctl start

 Connecting
 ----------